+CBD is the Cady Heron of the skincare world right now—buzzy, intriguing, and full of secrets (though not as much as Gretchen Weiners’ hair).
+The ingredient has officially crossed over from being a wellness supplement to a beauty buzzword, but it’s not as simple as looking for “CBD” on your ingredients label and calling it a day.
 There's a lot of murky marketing out there and more than a few false claims.
 For example, we’ve seen some major brands hop on the CBD bandwagon and blast it across their marketing channels, when in reality, their products don’t contain any actual CBD at all.
-To help you with your “weed-ucation,” we’ve enlisted Charlotte Palermino, co-founder of cannabis education website Nice Paper, and Ashley Lewis and Meredith Schroeder, co-founders of new online CBD retailer Fleur Marché.
-Your skin deserves CBD—just make sure you’re actually buying a product that actually contains it.
+We’ve enlisted Dendy Engelman, MD, board-certified dermatologist; Ava Shamban, MD, board-certified dermatologist and founder of Skin Five in LA and co-host of The GIST; Charlotte Palermino, co-founder of cannabis education website Nice Paper, and Ashley Lewis and Meredith Schroeder, co-founders of new online CBD retailer Fleur Marché.
+Your skin deserves CBD—just make sure you’re buying a product that actually contains it.

 Keep scrolling for your no-BS guide to understanding CBD skincare.

 CBD for Skin

 Main benefits: Reduces inflammation, Regulates oil production, Neutralizes free radical damage.